rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Features

 - Declarative syntax that handles display and loading logic behind the scenes
-- Automatic unsubscribing from Observables on component destroy
 - Automatic reload on input changes
 - Provides `reload` and `cancel` methods
 - Automatic cancellation of ongoing http requests on cancel/reload/destroy[^note]